martbudr/Small-programs/README.md

 # Small-programs
-Small programs that don't need their own repositories
+Mini-projects that don't need their own repositories